fmnijk/COM3D2.TouchMaid.Plugin/README.md

 2. Put this plugin into BepInEx\plugins folder.

 3. Start COM3D2 and use hotkeys to touch maids.
 Default is `LeftShift+D`.
-Auto repeat is `LeftShift+F`.
+Auto repeating is `LeftShift+F`.